kjetilmjos/node-nmap-viewer/README.md

 <h1> Introduction </h1>

-The node-nmap-viewer is program to for displaying a nmap scan file in a node web server.
+The node-nmap-viewer is program for displaying a nmap scan file in a node web server.
 It is intended as a network scanner to list all active computers on a specific ip nett.
 The list will be updated every minute.
 Database features will also be added with mongoDB to enable more features like computer description etc.

 The program is made to run on Ubuntu 15.10 and the readme will include all relevant information to get it working on a stock Ubuntu 15.10 system.